 OBI’s members rely on the effectiveness of the state’s public education system, from pre-kindergarten through postsecondary education.
 For Oregon’s economy to continue its recovery from the COVID pandemic and subsequent challenges, the state must help students regain pandemic-related learning losses and fully fund need-based aid programs for students in post-secondary programs.
 Legislation that creates new programs or provides additional funding must include accountability measures to ensure that spending improves educational outcomes.
 Further, Oregon must think creatively about how best to train and deploy the workforce of today and tomorrow.
 It is not enough to simply put more money into a system.
 We must ensure that the system is collaborative, effective, streamlined, and rooted in the needs of both workers and employers.

 Post-Secondary Success: Oregon employers depend on our state’s public education system to produce a prepared workforce.
 The state should maintain thoughtful investments in our higher education institutions and need-based aid programs.
 Before spending on new projects, Oregon must prioritize the use of current resources to increase funding to post-secondary institutions.

-OBI supports development of postsecondary options that provide credentialing or training for Oregonians to be prepared for the workforce, including removal of barriers to transferring credits earned in high school, especially through a CTE Program of Study, to four-year colleges and universities.
-Support legislation that helps align credit options resulting in reduced student debt.
+OBI supports the development of postsecondary options that provide credentialing and training to prepare Oregonians for employment.
+These include the removal of barriers to transferring credits earned in high school to four-year colleges and universities, especially through career and technical education programs of study.
+OBI also supports legislation that would help align credit options in a manner that reduces student debt.